mapplesyrrup/weatherStationReliability/paper.md

 Missing data in climate archives has long complicated the study of extreme weather.
-Existing approaches to this problem mostly focus on filling gaps after the fact.
-For example, using machine learning to generate synthetic values from historical patterns.
+Existing approaches to this problem mostly focus on filling gaps after the fact, for example, using machine learning to generate synthetic values from historical patterns.
 These imputation methods are useful for downstream analysis, but they do not address the underlying question this project asks: which stations and regions are most likely to